kdl-org/kdl/SPEC.md

   For example, `^foo` means "must not match `foo`".
 * A single definition may be split over multiple lines.
 Newlines are treated as spaces.
-* `//` at the beginning of a line is used for comments.
+* `//` followed by text on its own line is used as comment syntax.